 That may or may not seem like a lot to you but when you’ve got a business to run and other life responsibilities, 20 hours is a pretty significant chunk of time.

-The internet is a crowded place and competition is fierce so you’ve got to invest in the process of creating quality content that people will want to read.
-In other words, for this work you need to provide something of recognizable value, the type of stuff that people will want to engage with, share, or invest in.
-That’s the first leg of this.
+The internet is a crowded place and competition is fierce so you’ve got to invest in the process and create quality content that people will want to read.
+In other words, for this to work you need to provide something of recognizable value, the type of content that people will want to engage with, share, or invest in.

 Choosing Your Topics Wisely